 "I attached the ventilation frame on my Durston Kakwa 40L on a 44 day, 30+ miles in Escalante, Utah.

-The air flow was great, minimum back sweet only where the plastic touched.
+The air flow was great, minimum back sweat only where the plastic touched.
 Regarding comfort - the first 2 days my shoulder blades were kind of sore from where the frame but the last 2 days I had no issue with soreness."

 "I hiked Kepler, Milford, and Routeburn Tracks in NZ covering 85 miles at 30 min miles, hiking 4-6 hrs per day in cool weather from rainy in full rain gear to cool but humid conditions.